Black Friday deals lure U.S. shoppers, biggest sales gains online

-NEW YORK (Reuters) - Shoppers across the United States snapped up deep discounts on toys, clothing and electronics both online and at stores on Black Friday, giving retailers’ a strong start to their make-or-break holiday season.
+NEW YORK (Reuters) - Shoppers across the United States snapped up deep discounts on toys, clothing and electronics both online and at stores on Black Friday, giving retailers a strong start to their make-or-break holiday season.

-A healthy economy and rising wages gave shoppers the confidence to splash out on retailers’ annual raft of bargains.
+A healthy economy and rising wages gave people the confidence to splash out on retailers’ annual raft of bargains.

 “The prices today are very good,” said Jose Manuel Cruz Hernandez, 59, who hit the Del Amo Fashion Center in Torrance, California, with his sister Paulina Cruz, 66, who comes every year from Mexico City to shop.